tanhauhau/tanhauhau.github.io/content/blog/deep-dive-into-svelte/index.md

   Please follow along [Svelte's interactive tutorial](https://svelte.dev/tutorial/basics), I find it very helpful and it get me started in no time!

-Because, I will be going deep, guiding you through the source code sometimes, explaining how Svelte works.
+Because, I will be going deep level by level, guiding you through the source code sometimes, explaining how Svelte works.

+- look at code written in vanilla vs using framework
+  - compile time vs build time spectrum, svelte and react opposite side of the spectrum
+- a picture of how a svelte component works
+  -

 ## Writing vanilla JavaScript